There’s an old saying that explains the inherent benefits of succession planning best: If you fail to plan, you plan to

 Most importantly, some of the benefits of succession planning is that it lets ambitious, less-experienced internal candidates know their hard work and skills have been noticed and appreciated enough to be considered for advancement.
-This can be an incredible retention tool and motivator for junior managers and subject matter experts who want to advance their careers into management.
+This can be an incredible retention tool and motivator for leaders and subject matter experts who want to advance their careers further.

-Once your company has identified that Sally, Bob and Bruce are interested in moving into senior positions, you can identify any competency gaps and begin grooming them for their eventual succession.
+Once your company has identified that Sally, Bob and Bruce are interested in moving into senior positions, you can identify any competency gaps and begin preparing them for their eventual succession.

 Some of the employee’s professional development may come in the form of coaching, mentoring, job shadowing or a gradual increase in more advanced responsibilities.
 Other positions may even require the candidate to go back to school to get additional education or professional certification.

 By tapping potential successors early, you give employees time to acquire the skills and experience they’ll need to perform well in their senior roles.
 You also let employees know that you’re willing to invest in their growth as well as the company’s.

-Once your top prospects are being groomed, your company has a chance to reap perhaps its best tool to grow and thrive.
-This happens when a junior manager is sitting and talking with their senior leader about why they’re doing things a particular way.
+Once your top prospects are being coached, your company has a chance to reap perhaps its best tool to grow and thrive.
+This happens when a two leaders are sitting and talking about why they’re doing things a particular way.

 The simple process of explaining the status quo helps reveal weakness in processes and procedures, uncovered sales opportunities and opportunities for positive change.
 This natural process allows your company to keep an extra set of eyes on its senior roles and encourages questioning of the corporate norms that may have become dated or inefficient.